absorensen/numbers_go_brrrr/m4_real_time_systems/s3_architecture_and_design.md

 contention for the context would be lower.
 If we had a big context which suffered from lots of contention we might be able to split it into a couple of smaller contexts to distribute contention.
 One concept that could help us clearly formulate our code into parts which will hopefully limit any shared state.
 Shared state.
 Bad!

+If you are defining an object, you can also try to maximize your usage of pure functions.
+Pure functions are functions which do not rely on any state outside of the function arguments.
+Even if that function belongs to an object, and has access to the same data, formulating as many of your functions as possible as pure allows you to freely move around your functions and refactor your code.
+It also makes your code significantly more testable.
+A rule of thumb is - only public functions and functions at the very top of the call tree inside of a function should be accessing member values directly.
+Any calls these functions make to other functions should be passing members state to pure functions.
+It's one of those concepts that might not seem THAT appealing now, but once you try it, I doubt you'll want to go back.

 Anyways, let's talk about components.

-An intuitive way to limit what state is shared and what isn't is to clearly define which parts of your code is easily divisible into a single coherent entity.
+An intuitive way to limit what state is shared and what isn't, is to clearly define which parts of your code is easily divisible into a single coherent entity.
 Define an interface.
 How do components interact with each other?
 Which components have ownership of which data at which step in the pipeline?
 What needs to happen for a component to be configured and ready to run?
 What is each components' relation to parallelism?